Peer Reviewed Publications

 recent draft

-Status: Revise and Resubmit at The Journal of Law, Economics
+Status: Revised and Resubmitted at The Journal of Law, Economics

 & Organization